kynanvwright/rule-post/README.md

 - Remove placeholder files
 - Consolidate data models for posts/enquiries
 - Rename variables that shouldn't have "enquiry" in them
+- Refactor code once it's all working, and format it as a series of widgets

 ## Other Notes